mohandesosama/steganofractals/README.md

 ```python
  def calc_vertices(self,point,source_direction,lth,depth,b_angle):
  ```
- it takes the b_angle (the beginning angle) and the level of the tree "depth" and the startup length of the branches "lth" and the source direction "source_direction" which is the direction of the root branch. the output of the function is the list of the created tree.
-OpenGL will take this list and draw it on the screen. the following part of the code
+ it takes the b_angle (the beginning angle) and the level of the tree "depth" and the startup length of the branches "lth" and the source direction "source_direction" which is the direction of the root branch. the output of the function is the list of the created tree vertices.
+OpenGL takes this list and draw it on the screen. the following part of the code
 ```python
  #left branch